Theresa May is under pressure over Trump's Twitter attack

 Fransen was found guilty of religiously aggravated harassment in November 2016 after abusing a Muslim woman wearing a hijab.

-After Trump's attack on May, there was intense pressure on the British government to cancel the US President's planned state visit to the UK.
+Some MPs said Trump should quit Twitter.
+Conservative MP Peter Bone said: "Wouldn't the world be a better place if the Prime Minister could persuade the President of the United States to delete his Twitter account?"

+Responding to Bone, Home Secretary Amber Rudd replied: "I'm sure many of us might share his view."

-Mayor of London Sadiq Khan said Trump's latest outburst meant it had become "increasingly clear that any official visit at all from President Trump to Britain would not be welcomed" and called on May to call it off.
+Speaking earlier, the Mayor of London Sadiq Khan said Trump's latest outburst meant it had become "increasingly clear that any official visit at all from President Trump to Britain would not be welcomed" and urged May to call it off.

-"President Trump yesterday used Twitter to promote a vile, extremist group that exists solely to sow division and hatred in our country," Khan said in a statement on Thursday.

 "Many Brits who love America and Americans will see this as a betrayal of the special relationship between our two countries.
 It beggars belief that the President of our closest ally doesn't see that his support of this extremist group actively undermines the values of tolerance and diversity that makes Britain so great."

-Speaking in the House of Commons on Thursday, Home Secretary Amber Rudd did not withdraw the invitation, saying it had been "extended and accepted."
+Speaking in the House of Commons, Home Secretary Amber Rudd did not withdraw the invitation, saying it had been "extended and accepted."
 But she stressed that no dates or arrangements had been made.

-May is traveling in the Middle East and is expected to respond during a question-and-answer session following a speech she is due to give later in Amman, Jordan.

 Asked at the regular Downing Street press briefing on Thursday whether the British government had raised the issue of Trump's tweets with the Trump administration, a spokesman for May said: "Government officials are in touch with the White House regularly, including in the last couple of days.
 You wouldn't expect me to get into details of those conversations."